NatalyaZarishnyak/NatalyaZarishnyak/README.md

 - 👋 Hi, I’m @NatalyaZarishnyak
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...machine learning and neural networks
 - 🌱 I’m teaching now
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...with various people on research projectsRuss
-- 📫 How to reach me ...
+- 📫 How to reach me ...Russia, the city of Orenburg

 <!---
 NatalyaZarishnyak/NatalyaZarishnyak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.